 ‘Stupidity,’ Sedartis thunders, ‘is the enemy.
 Stupidity is the outrage: the crime!’
 Here is that word again.
 ‘Perpetrated not by the stupid, they may never have learnt—never have had a chance to learn—not to be so; no, it’s the chief crime of your society.
 As long as you allow stupidity not just to exist, but to flourish in your midst; as long as you cultivate, nurture, elevate and celebrate it, you deserve everything you get.’

-I sense a pause.
+There is a pause.
 It doesn’t last.
 ‘You feed them what scraps they already know, and shore up their prejudices; you belittle intelligence as “too clever by half”—how can you even hold on to an expression like that?—and smirk at anyone who thinks in public.
 How can you have built a civilisation in which not only one percent own more than half of all material wealth, but another one percent at most are really schooled in handling knowledge, when you know that knowledge is power.’

 That’s a crass exaggeration, and unlike Sedartis, I want to protest.